Association of Food Journalists’

 Food journalists serve their communities by stimulating more informed conversations about what we eat and why.
 Our primary responsibility is to share news, ideas and opinions as fairly, accurately, completely, independently and honestly as possible.

 We strive to honor our readers’ trust by always upholding the highest ethical standards.
 To that end, the Association of Food Journalists has developed the following set of standards to protect its members’ integrity and preserve their credibility.
-These guidelines should be considered supplementary to the codes of ethics presented by leading journalism organizations or a journalist’s employer.
+These principles should be considered supplementary to the codes of ethics presented by leading journalism organizations or a journalist’s employer.

 1. We take pride in our work, and respect the work of others.